chaoss/augur/devloperstartup.md

-## Running the ghdata project

-These instructions assume that you have already cloned the repository into a local directory called "ghdata".
-This can be accomplished with the github windows client, mac client or command line.

-There are two ways to run the project.
-The recommended way is from a github download that allows you to store and commit changes locally and ultimately back to your team repo.
-For example, if you clone a repo locally, you would then navigate to that directory and follow these four steps.

-1. Start the server

-  > **mwc-084037:ghdata gogginss$** python -m ghdata.server

-  > Failed to open config file.

-  > Default config saved to ghdata.cfg

-2. Configure the ghtdata.cfg to be as below

-  > **mwc-084037:ghdata gogginss$**

-  > **ghdata.cfg should look like this:**

-  > [Database]

-  > host = opendata.missouri.edu

-  > port = 3306

-  > user = msr

-  > pass = ghtorrent

-  > name = msr
-  >
-  > [PublicWWW]
-  >
-  > apikey = 0
-  >
-  > [Development]

-  > developer = 1

-3. Restart the server
-  > **mwc-084037:ghdata gogginss$** python -m ghdata.server

-4. Start Front End

- > **mwc-084037:ghtdata gogginss$** cd frontend

- > **mwc-084037:frontend gogginss$** python -m http.server
+## Temporary GHData development deployment instructions

+  1. Enter the following commands to download ghdata and set it up:

+     ```bash
+     sudo apt-get update && sudo apt-get install python3-pip
+     git clone https://github.com/OSSHealth/ghdata && cd ghdata
+     sudo pip3 install --upgrade .
+     ```
+  2. Configure ghdata.cfg for the opendata server.
+     This can be done with the following command:

+      ```bash
+     cat > ghdata.cfg <<SOFTDEV-CONFIG
+     [Database]
+     host = opendata.missouri.edu
+     port = 3306
+     user = msr
+     pass = ghtorrent
+     name = msr

+     [PublicWWW]
+     apikey = 0

+     [Development]
+     developer = 1
+     SOFTDEV-CONFIG
+     ```

+  2. Edit <ghdata repo>/frontend/scripts/health-report.js and
+     replace 'http://localhost:5000/' with 'http://<your EC2 hostname>:5000/'

+  3. Move the files in frontend to a publicly accessible folder.

+     If you don't have one, you can run

+     `screen -S frontend -dm bash -c "cd frontend; python3 -m http.server"`

+     and kill it with

+     `screen -X -S frontend kill`

+  4. Run the following command to start ghdata:

+      ```bash
+      flask run ghdata --host 0.0.0.0
+      ```